 Plan your route.

 There may be multiple routes that offer completely different experiences.
 Do you want to get there as soon as possible, or would you prefer a scenic drive with numerous stops?
 Whenever I’m planning a road trip, I’ll do a quick Internet search by entering my location and my destination to see what others say about the various ways to get there.

 Once that is narrowed down, research attractions along the way.
 I recommend the app Roadside America, where they feature offbeat and odd landmarks all over the country.
 I’ve been using it to help plan my trip and I can’t wait to stop at the metal dinosaurs, the party cat, and the desert art museum.

 Next, decide on the best time to leave.
 If you’re traveling on heavily trafficked freeways, a good option is to leave early in the morning or late at night.
 If you don’t mind the traffic, driving during the day will be your best option for sightseeing.
 As you plan the route, don’t forget to look for rest stops and research where they are so you’ll know ahead of time.
 Using the iExit app is a valuable roadside companion because it lets you know about upcoming gas stations, food stops, and hotels.

 Discovering places to dine at can be one of the best parts of a road trip since you’re able to sample the local cuisine.
 If you’re traveling through multiple states, I recommend stopping at restaurants that serve what each state is most famous for.
 For example, if driving through Nevada I’ll Google “best shrimp cocktail” near my destination and see what comes up.
 After reading reviews on travel websites I’ll do one last search and that’s on Yelp.
 If the restaurant has great reviews then I’ll add it to my itinerary.

-Make sure your car is in excellent condition and
+Make sure your car is

 ready for the open road.